 3. Talk it out.

-If written answers are creating a major roadblock for students, consider allowing oral responses for class work and/or during tests.
+If written answers are creating a major roadblock for students, consider allowing oral responses for class work or during tests.
 You can also let kids make audio-recorded responses of their homework.

 4. Change up your tests.

 If you know a kid has a really hard time concentrating at the end of the day, but an exam is scheduled for last period, try testing the student in the morning instead.
-If a large classroom full of students is too distracting, let the student sit at a study carrel in your classroom or take the exam in a different room altogether.
+If a large classroom full of students is too distracting, let the student sit at a study carrel in your classroom.
+You can also let them take the exam in a different room.

 5. Sing a song.